hack-hustlers/Ai-powered-study-buddy/README.md

 ___________________________________________________________________
 This project idea was made for HackXpo 2025 event held by the Finite Loop Club.

-## This was built exclusively for HackXpo '25
+## This was built exclusively for Hackxpo'25